Abijithsasikar97/Docs-Abijith/Android-sdk.md

 > For apk use this --> zipalign -v 4 app-release-unsigned.apk farmbee0.0.1.apk

-# And Guys don't for to change your app name insteed of this "farmbee0.0.1.apk" "farmbee0.0.1.aab"
+# And Guys don't forget to change your app name insteed of this "farmbee0.0.1.apk" "farmbee0.0.1.aab"